syncfusion-content/uwp-docs/uwp/SfCellGrid/Importing.md

 {% endhighlight %}
 {% endtabs %}

-## Using Storage File
+## Using storage file

-SfCellGrid provides support to import the data from Excel using `ImportFromExcel` method by passing the excel file as `StorageFile`.
+The SfCellGrid provides support to import the data from Excel using the `ImportFromExcel` method by passing the Excel file as `StorageFile`.

 {% tabs %}
 {% highlight c# %}